-DHS will build on the strengths and address the needs of individuals transitioning out of state hospitals by continuing to support community-based alternatives for individuals discharged from state hospitals, services for people who previously would have been served in state MH facilities or community inpatient facilities, and services for those who are being diverted from those levels of care.
-Community Hospital Integration Projects Program (CHIPP)-supported services include LTSRs, small specialized group homes, comprehensive MH personal care homes, crisis services, community-based Extended Acute Care (EAC), CTT, employment services, service coordination, RTFA, consumer-driven services, peer support, and transitional and community integration services.
-DHS is set to open an additional 12-bed LTSR with a focus on serving people who are exiting state hospitals and who may have sexually offending behaviors.
+DHS will build on the strengths and address the needs of individuals transitioning out of state hospitals by continuing to support community-based alternatives for individuals discharged from state hospitals, services for people who previously would have been served in state mental health facilities or community inpatient facilities, and services for those who are being diverted from those levels of care.
+Community Hospital Integration Projects Program (CHIPP)-supported services include LTSRs, small specialized group homes, comprehensive MH personal care homes, crisis services, community-based Extended Acute Care (EAC), Community Treatment Team (CTT), employment services, service coordination, Residential Treatment Facility for Adults (RTFA), consumer-driven services, peer support, and transitional and community integration services.
+In FY 18-19, DHS will open an additional 12 bed LTSR with a focus on serving people who are exiting state hospitals and who may have sexually offending behaviors.
 DHS continues to pursue CHIPP opportunities for developing additional resources to support individuals discharged from state hospitals or who would have previously been served in a state hospital, including individuals in the Torrance Regional Forensic Center.